RocketSoftware/rocket-mvbasic/docs/usage/KnownIssues.md

 **MVVS-1190** After pausing during a long for loop, continue button does not work

-**MVVS-1200** The output in terminal view is not correct when debug a BASIC program which calls python program

 **MVVS-1205** Click F5, compilation pass but there is error line below code

 **MVVS-1207** Debugger F5(continue) can't stop at breakpoint in subroutine